microsoft/MIDI/src/usb-driver/README.md

-# USB MIDI 2.0 Class Driver
+# USB MIDI 2.0 Class and Device Driver

-Full implementation of MIDI 2.0 class driver for Windows.
-Backwards compatible with MIDI 1.0 to allow replacement of existing class driver
+See driver requirements spec in /specs for details.

 ## Potentially Helpful References